Projects

 GoodDollar enables the distribution of basic income at the country level.
 Currently, two pilot projects are underway, distributing GoodDollars to women in Nigeria and Colombia, as detailed on the GoodCollective website.
 The GoodCollective platform allows for the allocation of GoodDollars to targeted groups.
 We are reaching out to country-based communities that send remittances to friends and families, to assess their interest in sponsoring basic income initiatives in their home countries.

 Circles offers a unique approach to basic income.
 Users can create their own Circles within the app—one per hour, up to 24 Circles per day.
 These can be exchanged with trusted contacts and used as a form of payment.
 Circles is developing a new version of the system that will introduce Groups, making it easier to scale to larger numbers of participants.
-The upcoming version will also allow Circles to be exchanged for other currencies, supporting broader adoption.
+The new version also allows Circles to be exchanged for other currencies, supporting broader adoption.

-A sustainable approach involves creating a fund that distributes its profits as basic income, similar to the Give for Good model but with a broader charitable focus.
-There is a small-scale experiment, Ubiquitus, operating in the United States, and we are seeking funding sources for such a fund.
-Income could come from donations or a share of company profits.
+A sustainable approach involves creating a fund that distributes its profits as basic income, similar to the Give for Good model that has a broader charitable focus.
+Also, there is a small-scale experiment, Ubiquitus, operating in the United States.
+We are seeking funding sources for such a fund.
+Income will come from donations, sponsors or for instance a share of company profits.

 A notable example is the Alaska Permanent Fund, which is financed by oil and mining revenues and uses its returns to pay dividends to all Alaska residents.